 Ask any Apple fan what the worldwide market share of Windows vs. macOS is and you’ll probably get a response along the lines of “about 50/50.”
 In Apple-dominated spaces like design, you might get some people estimating that the number associated with Apple is even higher.

-Besides hard drives, two other notable examples of this hurdle are SD cards and USB sticks.
-Out of the box these devices may function unreliably or even fail to work on Macs at all.
+Out of the box, USB flash drives may function unreliably or even fail to work on Macs at all.
 The reason?
 Mac and Windows each use different file systems.

 After unboxing a new storage-based item, it’s a wise move to look into how to format a hard drive for Mac (or SD card, flash drive, etc.) to reduce the likelihood of unexpected corruption, data loss, or other performance issues.
 Read below to see what to do.

-Go to Applications ➙ Utilities and launch Disk Utility
+- Go to Applications > Utilities and open Disk Utility

-Select the relevant device or drive on the left hand side and click Erase
+- Select the relevant device or drive in the left sidebar and click Erase

 First of all, let’s cover the obvious point above: when you format USB drive on Mac, or any similar device for that matter, you need to erase everything that’s on it in order to do so.
 That’s not a problem if the device is new, but means you’ll need to take some precautionary measures if it’s not.

-If you’re trying to format flash drive on Mac or figure out how to format an external hard drive, you’ll likely want to go with APFS or macOS Extended.
-However, APFS doesn’t work with Macs using anything older than High Sierra, so you’ll want to stick with macOS Extended if you have (or will be using the device with) an older Mac.
+- If you’re trying to format flash drive on Mac or figure out how to format an external hard drive, you’ll likely want to go with APFS.

-Wondering how to format hard drive for Mac and Windows at the same time?
-FAT32 is probably the best option in this case.
+- Wondering how to format hard drive for Mac and Windows at the same time?
+FAT32 and ExFAT are the best options in this case.